monocurl/quarve_book/src/view_providers.md

 is used to mark the state of this view as dirty, thereby causing a relayout.
 2. `subtree` gives you a handle by which you can add or remove subviews (among other roles)
 3. `backing_source` is something more unique to Quarve.
-The idea is that sometimes we are creating a view provider to replace an existing view
+The idea is that sometimes we are creating a view provider to replace an existing view, and we can therefore steal the replaced view's resources rather than having to recreate them.
 (similar in premise to a RecyclerView)
-4. `env` not super important for now.
+4. `env` is not super important for now.
 The environment is explained more in the [Environment](./environment) lesson.
 5. `s` the state lock is also explained more in the next lesson, but for now just think about it as a marker showing we're on the main thread